maxmurdoch/flock/src/pages/about.md

 meetTheTeam:
   description: >-
     We're a friendly, passionate team of engineers, designers, writers and more.
     We're building the insurance company of the future.
-[Come join us!](https://flockcover.workable.com/)
+[Come and join us!](https://flockcover.workable.com/)
   team:
     - image: /images/uploads/img_0412-edit.jpg